srdjan/react-multistep/README.md

 npm run build
 ```

-3) On a succesful build, component is packaged in the './dist' folder, navigate to the example folder and build it:
+3) On a succesful build, navigate to the example folder and build it:

 ```sh
 cd ../example